Ricci Curvature Formula: Applications to Bonnet-Myers Sharp Irregular Graphs

 Now we will show that different $z$ give different choices of $w'$.
-Suppose both of $z_1,z_2$ where $z_1 \ne z_2$ give the same $w'$.
-Then we get a butterfly graph $z_1,z_2, w',w$.
-(See Figure \ref{fig:theorem7} (i)).
-But $Q_L$ does not contain the butterfly subgraph.
+Suppose $z_1,z_2$ where $z_1 \ne z_2$ give the same choice of $w'$.
+Then we get a butterfly graph $z_1,z_2, w',w$ (see Figure \ref{fig:theorem7} (i)).
+However, $Q_L$ does not contain the butterfly subgraph.
 Contradiction!
-Since there is $i-1$ choices of $z$, we get $i-1$ choices of $w'$.
+Since there are $i-1$ choices of $z$, we get $i-1$ choices of $w'$.
 These $i-1$ vertices together with $w$ are the neighbors of $v$ in $N_{i-1}(x)$.
 Therefore, $d^-_v\geq i$.
 Thus, $d^-_v=i$.
 This implies $d_v=L$ by Lemma \ref{lem:C3free}.